 Bend was probably my favorite stop on my Oregon road trips, even though it is almost three hours away from Portland.
 The population is more diverse than I had expected for Central Oregon.
 And the vibe of the town itself is energetic, lively and down to earth.
 On top of that, the surrounding areas are absolutely stunning to drive through, with vistas of the Three Sisters mountains and other Cascade mountain peaks.
 Even if you don’t consider yourself an outdoorsy person, everyone is enthusiastic about encouraging you to try new activities.

 Looking for an easy trip from Portland?
 There’s so much to see and do in the verdant Willamette Valley, between the world-class wineries and farm-fresh food to healing hot springs, waterfall trails for hiking, quiet small towns for a slower pace, and vibrant array of arts and cultural attractions like Woodburn’s “Little Mexico” and historic covered bridges.
 Make the lovely drive south to Eugene to explore the easygoing vibe, and grab a bite at the family-owned Caribbean food truck Irie Jamaican Kitchen.
-Heading back north, know that at the Oregon State Capitol building in Salem, the Oregon Black Pioneers group leads events and exhibitions focused on Black history and heritage in the state, though their next event will pick up in 2021.
+Heading back north, know that at the Oregon State Capitol building in Salem, the Oregon Black Pioneers group leads events and exhibitions focused on Black history and heritage in the state.
 For vino enthusiasts, book a wine tour with Dirty Radish to get a more intimate encounter with the various winemakers, butchers, chefs, cheesemakers and artisans in the Willamette Valley.

 If you have any extra time before leaving Oregon, hang out in Portland.
-Although they are currently on hiatus for the rest of 2020, Know Your City gives walking tours highlighting Portland’s Black history.
 Grab a morning coffee at Deadstock Coffee downtown or Elevated Coffee in the Alberta District, one of Portland’s historically Black neighborhoods.
 As a foodie city, Portland has a plethora of restaurants, including West African cuisine at Akadi, barbecue at Southern Kitchen, and soul-food carts like Trap Kitchen and Right Bayou Cajun.

 Portland as a whole is a pleasant city, with ample trees and cute boutiques, but when I first came to Portland, the stark absence of diversity was jarring.
 Often I am one of the only Black people in a restaurant, or having a picnic on the waterfront, or even in a classroom or work group.
 But despite the state’s history of discrimination and disruption of Black neighborhoods, there is a strong Black community in Portland.
 Groups like the Urban League of Portland — the city’s oldest civil rights organization — are committed to empowering Portland’s African American community and others when it comes to daily life or traveling through town.